billkendrick/firefighter/DEVELOPMENT.md

 ## Inspiration

-In 2019 my children were playing a lot of _Real Heroes: Firefighter_ on the Wii.
+In 2019 my children were playing a lot of _Real Heroes: Firefighter_ on the Nintendo Wii game console.
 In the game you navigate (in a 3D first-person perspective), equip yourself with tools (ax, hose, etc.), put out fires, and save civilians.
-It inspired me to design a game with similar concepts, but as a top-down twin-stick "shooter", like _Robotron: 2084_.
+It inspired me to design a game with similar concepts, but as a top-down twin-stick "shooter", like
+_Robotron: 2084_.
 I have a very nice arcade-style controller (from Edladdin Controllers) that I use for the Atari 8-bit port of that game, and needed an excuse to write a twin-stick game.
 (Also, this isn't my first fire firefighting game; as a kid back in the 1980s I wrote a game in Atari BASIC where you use a helicopter to put out a fire on a skyscraper.)

 Four years later I happened across my copious notes (including some hand-drawn pixel art) and decided to finally take a stab at it.
 Scans of, and notes about,